delftswa/delftswa.github.io/chapters/syncany/index.md

 platform-independent.

-Users may use many different types of remote storage, so Syncany has to accomodate for the users' needs by integrating with a large variety of storage solutions.
+Users may use many different types of remote storage, so Syncany has to accommodate for the users' needs by integrating with a large variety of storage solutions.
 To support this, Syncany includes a plugin-based design for the communication with the backend storage.
 The backend storage also imposes requirements on the security of Syncany; one of the key assumptions of Syncany